objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit type).md

 # LispKit Type

 Library `(lispkit type)` provides a simple, lightweight type abstraction mechanism.
 It allows for creating new types at runtime that are disjoint from all existing types.
-The library provides two different types of APIs: a purely procedural API for type creation and management, as well as a declarative API.
-The procedural API does not have an explicit representation of types.
-The declarative API introduces extensible types which do have a runtime representation.
+The library provides two different types of APIs: a purely procedural API for type creation and management, as well as a declarative API which allows for introducing extensible types in a declarative fashion.

+A core feature of the type abstraction mechanism is a means that allows for determining the type of any LispKit value.
+Procedure `type-of` implements this type introspection feature.
+It returns a _type tag_, i.e. a symbol representing the type, for any given object.

 ## Usage of the procedural API